 \section{Related Work}

-\paragraph{Quantum Computing. } Quantum Computing (QC) was conceptualised initially to simulate quantum mechanics using computers \textit{``built of quantum mechanical elements which obey} [the] \textit{quantum mechanical law''} \cite{feynman_simulating_nodate}.
+\textbf{Challenges in Quantum Computing.} Quantum Computing (QC) was conceptualised initially to simulate quantum mechanics using computers \textit{``built of quantum mechanical elements which obey quantum mechanical law''} \cite{feynman_simulating_nodate}.
 Later, it was found that QC could have several potential applications and offer significant speed-up over classical computing \cite{QCrypto1983,Qkeydist1987,deutsch1992rapid,PhysRevLett.70.1895Qteleport1993,grover_fast_1996,Brassard2016}.
 In 1994, Shor's proposal of a polynomial-time algorithm for prime factorization and discrete logarithms on a quantum computer raised enormous interest due to its potential threat to modern RSA cryptosystems \cite{shor_polynomial-time_1997}.
-Soon after, Grover introduced a fast database search on quantum computers that promised quadratic speed-up over the best classical algorithm \cite{grover_fast_1996}.
+Soon after, Grover introduced a fast database search on quantum computers \cite{grover_fast_1996} that promised quadratic speed-up over the best classical algorithm.
 The resulting potential speed-up is often referred to as ``quantum supremacy'' \cite{arute_quantum_2019}.
-Several studies have applied software engineering techniques to optimise quantum computing \cite{gheorghe-pop_quantum_2020,greiwe_effects_2023}, while testing and debugging approaches have been found to be beneficial in quantum software development \cite{miranskyy_testing_2019,supic_self-testing_2020}.
+Several studies apply software engineering techniques to optimise quantum computing \cite{greiwe_effects_2023, gheorghe-pop_quantum_2020}.
+Noticeably, testing \cite{miranskyy_testing_2019, supic_self-testing_2020}, debugging \cite{paltenghi_bugs_2022, sato_locating_2023, metwalli_tool_2022}, verification \cite{yan_incorrectness_2022, li_verified_2022} approaches, and efficient synthesis techniques \cite{kang_modular_2023, venev_modular_2024, paradis_synthetiq_2024} have been found to be beneficial in quantum software development \cite{miranskyy_testing_2019, supic_self-testing_2020, paltenghi_bugs_2022, yan_incorrectness_2022}.